 This craft is a bit more tedious but very fun.
 With a little time, you can turn your seashells into a beautiful wind-chime or mobile to hang outside or even indoors.
-Begin by making a hole in the shell (if not already there) with hammer and nail.
+Begin by making a hole in the shell (if not already there) with a hammer and nail.
 Once your shells are ready, you can start the wind-chime.
 Make a base to hang the shells from wood.
-Glue several pieces of wood together, intersecting in the middle and cut several pieces of string and attach to the wood.
-String the shells, securing with a knot and hot-glue to keep them in place.
+Glue several pieces of wood together, intersecting in the middle, cut several pieces of string, and attach to the wood.
+String the shells, securing them with a knot and hot glue to keep them in place.
 Attach feathers or beads to the end for an added flair.

 Starting with a plain wooden frame, add a touch of the sea with your shells from the beach.
-Using hot-glue, attach the shells along the frame in any which way you please.
-Attach just a few starfish on the corners and down the sides, or encase the entire frame with diverse shells.
+Using hot glue, attach the shells along the frame in any which way you please.
+Attach just a few starfish on the corners and down the sides, or encase the entire frame with various shells.
 Great craft for kids!

 This craft has a multitude of possibilities.
-Using shells with small holes, it is very easy to string these shells onto hemp or a medium of your choosing.
+Using shells with small holes, it is straightforward to string these shells onto hemp or a medium of your choosing.
 Add craft beads or charms to your jewelry to make it unique.
 Periwinkles are a great shell to use as they are minuscule and easy to string.
-Great for anklets, bracelets, necklaces and even earrings!
+Great for anklets, bracelets, necklaces, and even earrings!

 Acrylic paints plus seashells make for a fun craft great for the kids.
-Paint the inside of oyster shells, or the outside of conch shells.
-A very simple activity for a summer day.
+Paint the inside of oyster shells or the outside of conch shells—an effortless activity for a summer day.

 Upgrade a Lamp

-Starting with a plain lamp, hot-glue shells to the base of the lamp or the shade to upgrade your home décor.
-It is also possible to fill the base of the lamp with plenty of your shells.
-Yet another very simple craft that can transform any room.
+Starting with a plain lamp, hot glue shells to the base of the lamp, or the shade to upgrade your home décor.
+It is also possible to fill the bottom of the lamp with plenty of your shells.
+This craft is yet another a very simple craft that can transform any room.